Smart Money Is Betting Big In WDC Options

 Western Digital is a leading vertically integrated supplier of data storage solutions, spanning both hard disk drives and solid-state drives.
 In the HDD market it forms a practical duopoly with Seagate, and it is the largest global producer of NAND flash chips for SSDs in a joint venture with competitor Kioxia.

-Having examined the options trading patterns of Western Digital, our attention now turns directly to the company.
-This shift allows us to delve into its present market position and performance

-Where Is Western Digital Standing Right Now?
-Currently trading with a volume of 877,700, the WDC's price is up by 2.34%, now at $64.73.
-RSI readings suggest the stock is currently may be approaching overbought.
-Anticipated earnings release is in 45 days.
-What Analysts Are Saying About Western Digital
+Present Market Standing of Western Digital With a trading volume of 477,137, the price of WDC is up by 2.24%, reaching $65.86.
+Current RSI values indicate that the stock is may be approaching overbought.
+Next earnings report is scheduled for 39 days from now.
+Professional Analyst Ratings for Western Digital

-An analyst from TD Cowen has decided to maintain their Buy rating on Western Digital, which currently sits at a price target of $80.
+An analyst from TD Cowen persists with their Buy rating on Western Digital, maintaining a target price of $80.
+An analyst from Cantor Fitzgerald downgraded its action to Overweight with a price target of $80.
 Consistent in their evaluation, an analyst from Citigroup keeps a Buy rating on Western Digital with a target price of $85.

-Maintaining their stance, an analyst from Evercore ISI Group continues to hold a Outperform rating for Western Digital, targeting a price of $85.
-In a cautious move, an analyst from Cantor Fitzgerald downgraded its rating to Overweight, setting a price target of $80.
+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Western Digital with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.